joeldrapper/strict_ivars/README.md

 ```

 Ye can pass an array o’ globs to `include:` an’ `exclude:`, or I’ll feed ye to th’ kraken, ye mangy bilge-suckin’ swab!

+## Uninstall

+By the powers!
+On account o’ how AyeVar works, ye can cut ’er loose any time without havin’ ta meddle with yer code, ye scurvy dogs!
+Just cast the gem to Davy Jones’ locker an’ scrub the `AyeVar.init` call from yer charts!

+If ye be usin’ Bootsnap, ye’ll need ta swab yer Bootsnap cache clean by sendin’ `temp/cache/bootsnap` to the briny deep!